Search programs

 How Should You Approach Job Interviews?

-Similar to your resume, you are not required to disclose how you earned your degree during an interview.
+You aren’t required to disclose how you earned your degree during an interview.
 It’s also possible that an interviewer may not even ask how you received your education if they have your resume and/or transcripts.
-Also, your transcripts usually won’t disclose whether or not a degree was earned online unless the word “online” is within the title of the school or program.
-Just in case, be sure you know exactly what is stated on your transcripts before sending them to a potential employer to avoid any surprises.
+Also, your transcripts usually won’t disclose whether a degree was earned online unless the word “online” is within the title of the school or program.
+Just in case, know exactly what is stated on your transcripts before sending them to a potential employer to avoid any surprises.

 • Why did you choose [school] or [program]?